Kelechi-oguh/Kelechi-oguh/README.md

 ###

-### I am a passionate Backend Developer with experience developing secure APIs as well as Full-Stack web applications.
+### I am a passionate developer with experience building secure APIs as well as Full-Stack web applications.
 I write readable and testable code based on industry standards and I can collaborate effectively on team projects.

 ###